-For advanced students specializing in marriage, couples, and family counseling.
-Students develop and implement treatment plans to ameliorate problems of persons separated from spouses.
-Prerequisite: HDC 534.
+For advanced students specializing in marriage, couple, and family counseling.
+Students develop and implement treatment plans to ameliorate problems experienced by persons separated from spouses.
+Course Information: Prerequisite: HDC 534.
 Restricted to Human Development Counseling.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 HDC 537.
 Couple Counseling.
-3 hours.
+3 Hours.

-For advanced students specializing in marriage, couples, and family counseling.
+For advanced students specializing in marriage, couple, and family counseling.
 Students develop treatment plans for dysfunctions occurring in marital or couple relations.

-Prerequisite: HDC 534.
+Course Information: Required for students enrolled in the MCFC concentration.
+Prerequisite:HDC 501 and HDC 533 or HDC 534 or HDC 558.
 Restricted to Human Development Counseling.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 HDC 538.
 Adoptive/Foster Family Systems.
-3 hours.
+3 Hours.

 Examination of issues unique to adoptive and foster families, including perspectives, dynamics, development, and roles of adoptive parents, adoptee, birth parents, extended kin, foster children, foster parents, birth families, caseworkers, and counselors.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 HDC 542.
 Foundations of Clinical Mental Health Counseling.
-3 hours.
+3 Hours.

 Provides clinical mental health counseling students with an orientation to mental health counseling perspectives.
 General principles and practices of community intervention, consultation, education and outreach will be emphasized, as well as characteristics of various human services programs in the community.
 An overview of mental health counseling, specific techniques for handling crisis situations, as well as practical skills such as writing clinical case reviews, treatment plans, case notes, handling insurance claims, and myriad counseling responsibilities in a mental health counseling setting will be explored.
-Prerequisite: HDC 501.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Required for students enrolled in the CMHC concentration.
+Course Information: Prerequisite: HDC 501.

 HDC 543.
 Consultation and Crisis Intervention.
-3 hours.
+3 Hours.

-Provides students with an understanding of their roles and responsibilities in regard to consultation as well as crisis intervention.
-Models of consultation and the various settings and scenarios in which those models might be applied will be explored.
-Strategies and guidelines for intervention regarding crises, including man-made and natural disasters, will be a focus as well.
-Prerequisite: HDC 501.
-Restricted to Human Development Counseling.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Provides students with an understanding of their roles and responsibilities in regard to consultation and crisis intervention.
+Models of consultation will be explored as well as the various settings and scenarios in which those models might be applied.
+Strategies and guidelines for intervention regarding crises, including both man-made and natural disasters, will also be addressed.
+Course Information: Prerequisite: HDC 501.

 HDC 544.
 Social Justice and Advocacy in Counseling.
-3 hours.
+3 Hours.

 Professional counselors are called to be agents of change.
 Through this experiential course, students continue to advance multicultural knowledge, attitudes, and skills.
 In order to address issues of oppression, discrimination, and marginalization within communities, institutions, and cultures, strategies for influencing positive social change will be explored and applied.
-Prerequisite: HDC 501 and HDC 515.
-Restricted to Human Development Counseling.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Required for students enrolled in the CMHC concentration.
+Course Information: Prerequisite: HDC 501 and HDC 515.

 HDC 545.
 Sexual Dysfunction and Family Violence.
-3 hours.
+3 Hours.

 Training in family counseling methods relating to sexual dysfunction and family violence.
-The course is designed to assist counselors in developing skills in the professional treatment of these issues from a systems perspective.
-Prerequisite: HDC 501 and HDC 534.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+This course is designed to assist counselors in developing skills in the professional treatment of these issues from a systems perspective.
+Course Information: Prerequisite: HDC 501 and HDC 533 or HDC 534 or HDC 558.

 HDC 546.
 Psychopathology and the DSM.
-3 hours.
+3 Hours.

 An introduction to the process of conducting a mental health assessment culminating in the formulation of a DSM diagnosis, utilizing the current version of the DSM.
 Crucial components will be considered, including physiological disorders contributing to psychological symptomology, dual diagnosis complications, family relationship issues, social stressors, psychopathology, and cultural issues.
 Emphasis will be placed on intervention strategies and development of critical thinking regarding diagnostic processes and case conceptualization skills.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 HDC 558.
 Theories of Family Counseling.
-3 hours.
+3 Hours.

 Theories and models of family counseling, emphasizing integration of issues relating to family treatment with systems theory.
 Family counseling issues will be compared across treatment models.
-Includes extensive readings in one or more counseling approaches and class presentations.
-Required for students enrolled in the MCFC area of study.
-Prerequisite: HDC 534.
-Restricted to Human Development Counseling.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Includes extensive readings and strong focus on clinical practice considerations.
+Required for students enrolled in the MCFC concentration.
+Course Information: Prerequisite: HDC 534.

 HDC 559.
 Advanced Family Counseling.
-3 hours.
+3 Hours.